shaks21/customer-support-dashboard/README.md

 4. **Default**: Medium priority for general inquiries

 ### Data Flow
-1. Mock messages are loaded with initial categorization
+1. Mock messages are loaded with initial categorization - Ai/Keyword Hybrid
-2. Users can filter by category, priority, and status
+2. Users can filter and sort by category, priority, and status
 3. Users can update message status (New → In Progress → Resolved)
 4. Dashboard updates in real-time with summary statistics
 5. Bulk actions allow quick status updates across multiple messages